Red Willow Vineyard: Pioneering new grape varieties

 From Dr. Clore's experimental vineyard, Sauer would plant the first commercial block of Cabernet franc in Washington State.
 In 1979, Red Willow began a working relationship with Columbia Winery and their Master of Wine winemaker David Lake.
 The English-born Lake had an interest in making Washington wine from European grapes and encouraged Red Willow to expand their plantings.
 According to Mike Sauer "David was always very encouraging.
 If we would grow it, he would make the wine from it."
 In 1981, Columbia released the first vineyard designated wine to feature Red Willow on the wine label.
 From the 1983-1991, Red Willow and Columbia winery would pioneer the commercial planting and first varietal wines of many grape varieties including Malbec, Mourvedre, Nebbiolo, Sangiovese, Syrah, Tempranillo and Viognier.

 The 1986 planting of Syrah was particularly significant in the history of Washington wine as it was the first planting of a variety that would go on to have much success in the state wine industry.
 At the urging of David Lake, Mike Sauer received several cuttings from Joseph Phelps Winery, one of the original California Rhone Rangers, and planted them.
 As a Master of Wine, David Lake had vast knowledge about the growing conditions of many notable wine regions and saw similarities between the hot, steep south-facing slopes of Red Willows and those of the Hermitage and Côte-Rôtie AOC in the northern Rhône Valley.
 Red Willow, in particular, reminded Lake of the La Chapelle vineyard in Hermitage that belongs to Jaboulet.
 David Lake and several cellar workers from Columbia came to Red Willow to assist in the planting of the first Syrah vines.
 Amidst the vines the crew buried several bottles of Hermitage, Côte-Rôtie and other Rhone wines to "inspire" the Syrah vines.

 Columbia Winery used the grapes from the 1988 vintage to make the first varietal Syrah in Washington State which went on received critical acclaim from even French Rhône producers.
 Soon other wineries, such as Boushey Vineyard in the Yakima Valley, were receiving cuttings from Red Willow to plant in their vineyard.
-By the turn of the 21st century, wine writer Paul Greggutt estimated that at least 100 wineries were making 250-300 different bottlings of Syrah.
+By the turn of the 21st century, wine writer Paul Gregutt estimated that at least 100 wineries were making 250-300 different bottlings of Syrah.